swapnil-shahapurkar/Blockchain-Based-Copyright-Management/README.md

 ---

-## 🖼️ User Interface
-The web interface features a **navigation menu** that allows users to:
-- Register copyrights.
-- Transfer ownership.
-- Delete copyrights.
-- View registered copyrights.
-- Verify the authenticity of a copyright.

----

 ## 🌟 Why Blockchain for Copyright Management?
 - **Immutability**: Once registered, content details cannot be tampered with.
 - **Transparency**: Ownership is verifiable by anyone at any time.
 - **Decentralization**: No central authority; records are stored on a blockchain.

----

-## 🛡️ Testing and Security
-The system includes a `testing.js` script to validate the smart contract functionalities.
-Transactions are secured via Metamask integration.

 ---